You and your family have decided to get a dog, but you’re not sure what breed you want to adopt.

 You'll want to select one of the breeds that are good house dogs and look for a pup that will match your family's needs and your environment.

-Every breed of dog is unique, because each breed was developed for a specific purpose.
-Just about any breed can be a good house dog – but which one you choose would depend largely on a number of factors.
+Just about any breed can be a good house dog – but which one you choose would depend largely on several factors.

 MORE ABOUT BREEDS: Best Dog Breeds For…